rafaloz/BRAPIDD_BA/README.md

 - [ENIGMA](https://photon-ai.com/enigma_brainage)
 - [PyMent](https://github.com/estenhl/pyment-public)

-The model weigths and training scripts for MCCQR_MLP are available in this repository.
-Its development is based on the work:
+The model weights and training scripts for MCCQR_MLP are available in this repository.
+It builds upon the work of:

 Hahn, Tim, et al. "An uncertainty-aware, shareable, and transparent neural network architecture for brain-age modeling."
 Science advances 8.1 (2022): eabg9471.
 DOI: 10.1126/sciadv.abg9471